Like this article? We’ve got more! Check out the rest of our articles on skincare innovation, skin health, and combatting environmental stressors.

 Choosing to supplement with a vegan Vitamin D option like the one found in The Base Layer solves the conundrum of “darkness at noon.”
-Our formulation includes the exact amount currently recommended for adults by the National Institutes of Health and gives you the sun protection benefits of Polypodium leucotomos extract, to boot.
+Our formulation includes the exact amount currently recommended for adults by the National Institutes of Health and gives you the antioxidant benefits of Polypodium leucotomos extract, to boot.

 As always, before starting any supplement, Vitamin D included, you should discuss this with your doctor.

 Solving the “darkness at noon” problem